 Here are some great tips to use cloth diapers successfully during the rains:

-Tip 1: Use the right cloth diapers: Pockets and cover diapers come with regular microfiber soakers.
-They dry in no time.
+Tip 1: Use the right cloth diapers: Cover Diapers come with regular microfiber soakers.
+They dry pretty soon .
 Using them for day time and using all in ones for night time helps.
+Read on why it is a great day time diaper especially for new born babies here

 Tip 2: Have a decent stash: Have enough number of diapers according to your needs and keeping in mind the wash routine.
-Consider having a bigger stash of cover and pocket diapers with some extra diaper inserts.
+Consider having a bigger stash of cover and with some extra diaper inserts/soakers.
+If you are more fond of all in ones, consider having them in good numbers.

 Tip 3: Change frequently: During winter and rainy season, babies tend to pee more than usual.
 Changing frequently is an excellent idea as well as more hygienic.
 This is why we recommend having a decent stash.

 Tip 4: Skin care: Skin care is not really a tedious task when you are using cloth diapers.
-Wipe the baby’s bottoms with a moist cloth and pat dry.
+Wipe the baby’s bottoms with a moist cloth/Superbottoms muslin wipe and pat dry.
 Apply coconut oil before putting on a fresh diaper.
 There is absolutely no need to use rash creams or talcum powder.
-Coconut oil is the best moisturiser for babies.
+Coconut oil is the best moisturizer for babies.

 Tip 5: Wash the diapers everyday: Try not to wait for alternate days to wash cloth diapers if you do not have a sufficient stash.
-Washing them every day is better for the durability of diapers, especially during the rains and so that you have enough for the next day.
+Washing them every day is better for the durability of diapers, especially during the rains.
+Its best not to leave them damp for longer hours and also so that you have enough for the next day.
 Washing cloth diapers in a washing machine is also better than hand washing them because machine wash gives a good agitation to cloth diaper and the diaper inserts

 Tip 6: Drying tips: Spin dry the diaper inserts as well as the diapers.
 Line dry them once done.
-Keep it under the fan overnight and tadaa…see the magic next day J
+Keep it under the fan overnight and tadaa…see the magic next day .

 So that’s all, isn’t cloth diapering in rainy season easier than what we promised before we began this blog?